slightlynerd/pdf-2-pod/README.md

 PDF2POD is a PDF file reader that takes any pdf document, converts it to text and reads the text aloud.

 You can see a live demo [here](http://pdf-2-pod.netlify.com).
-There is also find the article that explains the design process [here](http://www.slightlynerd.com/journal/1561984220383/voice-enabled-web-apps--introduction-to-the-speech-synthesis-api).
+The article that explains the design process can be found [here](http://www.slightlynerd.com/journal/1561984220383/voice-enabled-web-apps--introduction-to-the-speech-synthesis-api).

 ## Installation